Weddings Near Victoria

 The tradeoff is size.
 If you need a ballroom for two hundred, this is the wrong place.
 If you want fifty people who actually matter, a lake at sunset, and nobody driving home at eleven, this is what we built for.

-Sooke is about an hour west of Victoria.
-Tofino is three and a half hours.
-Both offer dramatic Pacific Ocean coastline, which photographs beautifully in a moody, windswept way.
+Sooke is an hour west; Tofino is three and a half hours.
+Both offer dramatic Pacific coastline that photographs beautifully in a moody, windswept way.
 The ocean is cold.
 The weather is less predictable.
-The drive from Victoria is longer, particularly for Tofino, where the road through the mountains adds real travel time for guests.
+We're warmer, closer, calmer — freshwater lake versus open Pacific, 24-degree swimming water versus single-digit ocean.
+Go west for drama.
+Come north for easy guest logistics.

 The practical details your parents and out-of-town friends will ask about.